cozis/snb/config/README.md

 -   A value can be one of the following types: string, boolean, integer, float, or color

--   A comment starts with a `#` and can placed on its own line or at the end of a line containing an entry
+-   A comment starts with a `#` and can placed on its own line or at the end of an entry

 ## Data types